Skip to Content

 WhiteflySmall, bright-white fly.
 Swarm plants.

-The best way to prevent pests on your snake plant is with proper watering.
+Proper watering is the best way to prevent pests on your snake plant.
 Muddy, overwatered pots are considered an invitation to stay by many common houseplant pests.

 Snake plants, in particular, will NOT thrive in overly moist conditions, so properly watering your Sansevieria is your first step in pest prevention!